teryror/4tld/README.md

   I would love to bring that back in a more robust fashion.
 * The existing `git_quick_save` command is pretty useful, and I would like to do more to make version control invisible.
-* I might experiment with the frame rendering hooks and scroll rules to add an animated cursor, and keep it closer to the (vertical) center of the screen, respectively.
+* While implementing the terminal I came up with some other cool ways to interact with the file system: Fuzzy file opening (and a matching switch buffer command) similar to sublime, and a directory editor, similar to dired mode in emacs.
+  Both of these would get integrated into the terminal to some degree.
 * Finally, I've been putting off a clean-up pass since about version 4.0.5, when I wrote the original version of these customizations.
 I really need to clean up the way I handle panels, and should make sure behaviour between commands is more